fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 ## Fetching start time

-As you can see, Fetch-Then-Render allows fetching to be started earlier, because the request doesn't wait for render to kick it off (hence the name).
+As you can see, Fetch-Then-Render allows fetching to be started earlier, because the request doesn't wait for render to kick it off.

 ## Fetching waterfalls